 Measuring, the five methods of -

-Measuring is assigning values to the characteristics of people, animals, objects, organizations, situations, or whatever you want to call it.
+Measuring is assigning values to the characteristics of people, animals, objects, organizations, situations, or whatever the object of your study is.

 Suppose you want to describe a table.
 Now you can provide information about the height, the size of the surface, the colour and so on.
 All these aspects are characteristics, and all these aspects get a value.
 And that is what scientists do all the time (no, not only for tables, but for all objects, subjects, organisations, situations, or whatever is the object of the study).